Bergpartei, die ÜberPartei: Program

 B* has no domination claim, but refuses to be a joke party.
 Its additional designation is: radical feminist arm, utopian solidarity branch, post-identity anti-national, anti-materialist action.

 The party is considered left-wing and has roots in the Berlin squatter scene.
 It supports a system of unconditional, universal basic income, proposes strict restrictions on private ownership, advocates leaving NATO and seeks to implement a system that would let the people directly exercise political power through direct democracy and anarchism.

 In 2005, the Bergpartei was the first German party to enshrine the unconditional basic income, then called existence money, in its program.

 Electoral Results

 In the Berlin elections 2011, the party gained 0.9 % in the district Friedrichshain-Kreuzberg (including 3.2% in the former squats area "Wahlkreis 5").
 In the national elections 2013, the party gained 0.4% in the same district.
 Berlin 2016: 3,1 % in area Wahlkreis 5 and 0,5 % in the whole district of Friedrichshain-Kreuzberg.

 2021 elections were held in Berlin and the federal level at the same time.
-Bergpartei decided to support the referendum to expropriate landlords but still doubled their votes.
+Bergpartei decided to support the referendum to expropriate landlords and doubled their votes.